predkambrij/btrfsBackup/README.md

     # examples of command with another type or subvolume

-    # send all manual snapshots for @home subvolume (which weren't sent yet)
+    # send all manual snapshots for @home subvolume (which aren't sent yet)
     sudo bash send_receive.sh @home manual

     # send all manual snapshots for @ subvolume